 While there are many transport applications that are ready to be electrified today, longer-distance electric truck journeys will be made easier with the introduction of the Megawatt Charging System (MCS).
 By 2024, there will already be trucks equipped for megawatt charging, and we will be deploying MCS chargers around Europe.
 To see what this longer-distance electric trucking might be like, let’s imagine a Swedish truck driver named Susanna.

 Susanna works for a logistics company based in Stockholm, and twice a week she drives to Malmö, a round-trip journey of over 1200 km.
-Her 40-tonne truck has 600 kWh of usable battery capacity and can charge at 800 kW using MCS.
+Her 40-tonne truck has 600 kWh of usable battery capacity and can charge at an average of 800 kW using MCS.

 Susanna starts her day by setting off from a warehouse in Stockholm at 8:00.
 Just like Joost, her truck was fully charged overnight.